 Upon drilling down, he said that he always shakes his client’s hands at the end of every job.
 With some unpacking, we drilled down to a more compelling and driving goal which involved his family and his relationship with them.
 As his family is his most important value, even though he loved his work, it was really a stepping stone for something more important.
 The quality time he could spend with his family and the potential holidays.
 This was a key reason visualisation wasn’t working for him.

 From here, visualisation became easier as he started to embed his amazing subconscious mind with clear pictures.
-Furthermore, he could stand in the moment he knew he had achieved his goal and connect with the driving feeling.
-So, even though visualisation and mental rehearsal can boost your results, you must have a clear purpose and drive for achieving what it is you say you want.
+Furthermore, he could stand in the moment of achieving his goal and connect with the driving feeling.
+In conclusion, even though visualisation and mental rehearsal can boost your results, you must have a clear purpose and drive for achieving what it is you say you want.
 For many athletes, the time spent in mental training becomes a keystone habit and driver for their success.

 You can use visualisation for sporting and business success